PSORIASIS AND PSORIATIC ARTHRITIS

 • Topical tazarotene can be used for the treatment of nail psoriasis

-In combination with systemic therapies
+Topical therapies in combination with systemic therapy

 • Biologics